 The Executive's last meeting before the Annual General Meeting will be this weekend (4 July 2015).
 One of the major items on the agenda is the application that we will make to SportNZ for community sport investment.
 As you will be aware from previous Croquet Matters, this would be a big deal for Croquet if we were to miss out on this investment.
 The money that we have received from SportNZ over the years has been important to fund our sport.
-We are still not optimistic about our chances of securing this funding, but we are going to put our best foot forward and argue our case.
-The Executive Director has spent a huge amount of time working with the people at SportNZ to push our case and ensure that they understand what we can offer, but it will still be difficult to convince them given the new investment guidelines.
+We are going to put our best foot forward and argue our case.
+The Executive Director has spent a huge amount of time working with the people at SportNZ to push our case and ensure that they understand what we can offer.